 OVERVIEW OF RESPONSIBILITIES

 The Resiliency Navigator supports the mission of El Paso United Community Assistance Center by connecting clients and members of the community with resources to help promote healing and resiliency in the wake of the shooting on August 3, 2019.
-The Resiliency Navigator supports the efforts United Way of El Paso County as the backbone of the Community Assistance Center under the direction of the Director.
+The Resiliency Navigator supports the efforts United Way of El Paso County as the backbone of the Family Resiliency Center under the direction of the Director.

 KEY RESPONSIBILITIES/ESSENTIAL FUNCTIONS